Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/nine_lives_stealer.md

+---
+category: items
+layout: page
 name: Nine Lives Stealer
-type: weapon
+tag: weapon

-# Nine Lives Stealer
+title: Nine Lives Stealer
+---

 _Weapon (any sword), very rare (requires attunement)_

 You gain a +2 bonus to attack and damage rolls made with this magic weapon.